Published: May 1, 2019

 May 1, 2019

-There is an effective method to overcoming addiction.
-I know because I have had enormous success in freeing people from all types of addictions, including alcohol, smoking, drugs, shopping, and food.
+There is an effective method that can help overcome addiction.
+I know because I have had enormous success in helping people overcome all types of addictions, including alcohol, smoking, drugs, shopping, and food.
+By changing the thought process, as well as the habit itself, long term success could be achieved.

 An addiction is anything that moves you away from a bad feeling and towards a good feeling.
 Addictions are habits of action that are run by habits of thought.
 By changing the thought process, as well as the habit itself, long term success can almost always be achieved.